 A walk behind trencher is designer for adaptability and manoeuvrability through diverse weather and ground conditions.
-For example, our RTX250 uses a 25hp (18.6 kW) Kohler electronic fuel-injected (EFI) gas engine that can start in a wide variety of temperatures and altitudes.
+For example, our RTX250 uses a 25hp (18.6 kW) Kohler electronic fuel-injected (EFI) gas engine that can start in a wide variety of temperatures and altitudes (check out our full range here).

 Here we look at the top four uses of walk behind trenchers and the benefits offered to users by these pieces of machinery, especially for urban and commercial projects.